 - any additional Measurement Canada requirements

-Although not mandatory, it is recommended the following processes be included in quality system documentation.
-Clients including them will likely benefit from their use:
+Although not mandatory, it is recommended the following processes be included in quality management system documentation:

 - the purchase of installation equipment that does not require approval by Measurement Canada prior to use